Josh Lenz

 Joshua Lenz (born September 22, 1990) is a former American football wide receiver.
 He played college football at Iowa State, and signed with the Chicago Bears as an undrafted free agent in 2013.
-He spent several years in the NFL on practice squads, only ever being on the active roster with the Colts.
+He spent several years in the NFL on practice squads, only ever being on the active roster with the Indianapolis Colts.

 College career

 Lenz played for Iowa State.
 In 4 seasons with the Cyclones, he recorded 96 receptions for 1,213 yards and 10 touchdowns.

 Professional career

 Pro Day

 Lenz (5-foot-11 1/4, 201) was not invited to the Combine, but put himself on the draft radar with forty times of 4.36 and 4.37 at the ISU Pro Day.
 He added a 38.5-inch vertical and 10-foot-1 broad jump.

 Chicago Bears

 Lenz signed as an undrafted free agent with the Chicago Bears on April 28, 2013.
 He was mostly used as a punt returner in preseason football and was released on August 31, 2013, after totaling 7 punt returns for 60 yards and one lost fumble.